Neonatal & Infantile Encephalopathies

 | Interictal EEG | Normal (no burst-suppression) | Normal | Normal |

-| Treatment | Self-limited; resolve by 6 weeks | Na blockers help early-onset GOF | Responds to OXC; NOT to LEV |
+| Treatment | Self-limited; seizures typically resolve within days to weeks (by 6 months of age) | Na blockers help early-onset GOF | Responds to OXC; NOT to LEV |

 | Prognosis | Excellent; 16% later epilepsy | Excellent; remits by 12 months | Excellent; remits by 3 years |